ChrisNeedham200/loadimpact-docs/jekyll/_v3/monitoring-agents/configuring-custom-monitoring-agent-metrics.md

 ```
       sudo initctl restart li_metrics_agent
 ```
-Now when you run Load Impact tests you can see that 3 new metrics ("/", "time" and "size") have appeared.
+Now when you run LoadImpact tests you can see that 3 new metrics ("/", "time" and "size") have appeared.
 Fine tuning: custom metric names

 We can change the metric name by using the sed command.
 In its simplest form, you can change one name to another name using the following syntax: